npgall/cqengine/README.md

 CQEngine `ResultSet` can be converted into a Java 8 `Stream` by calling `ResultSet.stream()`.

 Note that Streams are **evaluated via filtering** and they do not avail of CQEngine indexes.
-So **for best performance, as much of the overall query as possible should be encapsulated in the CQEngine query**, as opposed to in lamba expressions in the stream.
+So **for best performance, as much of the overall query as possible should be encapsulated in the CQEngine query**, as opposed to in lambda expressions in the stream.
 This combination would dramatically outperform a stream and lambda expression alone, which simply filtered the collection.

 Here's how to transform a `ResultSet` into a `Stream`, to compute the distinct set of Colors of cars which match a CQEngine query.
 ```java